qosh-dev/q-mysql/README.md

                 removed : 0,
                 likes : 4,
             }
-        ).Where('id = 4)
+        ).Where('id = 4')

-    At second version you can write secon arg (id : number) for simplify your work, if you want to change record by specific id
+    At second version you can write second arg (id : number) for simplify your work, if you want to change record by specific id
         Example :

             await posts.Update(